This page may contain affiliate links, see our disclaimer here.

-Loutro Λουτρό is a tiny inaccessible seaside village in the south of Crete, sparkling white next to a turquoise green and blue bay, with the harsh sandy mountains rising up behind her.
+Loutro Λουτρό is a tiny remote seaside village in the south of Crete, sparkling white next to a turquoise green and blue bay, with the harsh rocky mountains rising up behind her.

 A little village with that indescribable Mediterranean feeling of freedom, white light and space.